 Our defined contribution retirement plans are designed to encourage employees to take an active role in planning, saving and investing for retirement.
-As a supplement to our 401(k) plan, the Excess Savings and Deferred Compensation Plan is designed to provide eligible employees and executives with a convenient and efficient opportunity to save for retirement while deferring applicable income taxes until withdrawal.
-For a detailed description of the Excess Savings and Deferred Compensation Plan, see the discussion following the "Nonqualified Deferred Compensation" table on page 32.
+As a supplement to our 401(k) plan, the Supplemental Savings Plan is designed to provide eligible employees and executives with a convenient and efficient opportunity to save for retirement while deferring applicable income taxes until withdrawal.
+For a detailed description of the Supplemental Savings Plan, see the discussion following the "Nongualified Deferred Compensation" table on page 33.

 Our defined benefit pension plans, the Retirement Plan for Salaried Employees of Rayonier and the Rayonier Excess Benefit Plan, were closed to new employees on January 1, 2006.
 On December 31, 2016, benefits under our defined benefit pension plans were frozen for all participants.
 No additional benefits will be accrued under these plans.
-Of our named executive officers, only Mr. Long is a participant in these plans.
+Of our named executive officers, Messrs.
+Long and Rogers are participants in these plans.
 Our other named executive officers were hired after January 1, 2006 and are ineligible to participate.
-For detailed descriptions of our Retirement Plan for Salaried Employees and the Rayonier Excess Benefit Plan, see the discussion following the "Pension Benefits" table on page 30.
+For detailed descriptions of our Retirement Plan for Salaried Employees and the Rayonier Excess Benefit Plan, see the discussion following the "Pension Benefits" table on page 32.

-For those eligible participants who were employed prior to the January 1, 2006 closure to new participants, the Rayonier Salaried Retiree Medical Program provides salaried employees eligible for retirement with access to a Company-sponsored healthcare plan funded entirely by the plan participants.
+For those eligible participants who were employed prior to the January 1, 2006 closure to new participants, the Rayonier Salaried Retiree Medical Plan provides salaried employees eligible for retirement with access to a Company-sponsored healthcare plan funded entirely by the plan participants.
 This benefit is extended on an equivalent basis to all eligible retirees who are plan participants.